Skip to content

 False friends when learning German: What are some common false friends in German that can lead to misunderstandings

 False friends, or words that look or sound similar in German and English but have different meanings, can lead to misunderstandings when learning German.
+The key takeaway is that many German words that appear familiar to English speakers actually have meanings that differ significantly, and even a single false friend can cause confusion or embarrassment in conversation.
 Here are some common examples:

 1. Chef (der Chef/die Chefin)